 Please note that the render and loading process might take up to 15seconds depending on the texture size and website complexity.
 This is also subject to the internet connection.

 A browser asset can be clicked as well, e.g. to execute included hyperlinks, if the feature Layer Picking is activated in the respective Device Inspector.
 A click input can be displayed by a Pointer Layer.

-PB uses the browser engine "CEF" to load the web sites.
-CEF is an embedded browser engine based on Chromium and the current implementation is based on Chrome 63.
-If you like to check the Chromium version that is used, you can refer to web sites like https://whatsmybrowser.org; simply enter the URL in the Inspector of your PB Web Browser asset.
+PB uses the browser engine "CEF" to load the websites.
+CEF is an embedded browser engine based on Chromium and the current implementation is based on Chrome 91.
+If you would like to check the Chromium version that is used, you can refer to websites like https://whatsmybrowser.org; simply enter the URL in the Inspector of your PB Web Browser asset.